Henry Snowden Ward: Literature

-Societies and travels
+Societies, travels and death

 He became a member of the Royal Photographic Society in 1892 and a fellow in 1895.
 He was one of the first members in 1897 of the Röntgen Society, and was president in July 1909 of the Canterbury meeting of the Photographic Convention of the United Kingdom, founded in 1886 to promote photographic research.

 Ward was an ardent traveller and made many lecturing tours in Great Britain, Canada, and the United States.
 His topics were both technical and literary.
 An enthusiastic admirer of Dickens, he was an original member of the Dickens Fellowship, was chairman of council (1907–8), and was mainly responsible for the acquisition for the Guildhall Library of Frederick George Kitton's collection of Dickensiana in 1908.

 As commissioner of the Dickens Fellowship, he went in October 1911 to America on a six months' lecture tour to stimulate American interest in the Dickens centenary; but he died suddenly in New York from mastoiditis-meningitis on 7 December 1911, and was buried at Albany, New York.